Working with the Horses

 Leadership and team development work using horse guides is provocative, generative, developmental, and powerful.
 It enriches self-awareness, helps remove blind spots, fosters creativity, innovation, and productivity while improving human relationships for individuals and groups.
 Two resources that provide more in-depth are here:

-- My recent blog post on the benefits of working with horses:
+- The benefits of working with horses:

 4 Leadership Lessons from Horse-Guided Coaching

 - A handout for preparing to attend an equine guided event: Horse Safety Tips for your Horse-Guided Coaching Experience

 Additional photos of some of Deb’s work with Horseplay and horse-guided coaching is here.

 - Horse-guided work uses the sensitivity and sensibility of horses, one of the most successful prey animals on the earth.
 In horse-guided coaching experiences, you do not ride the horses.
 Safety is foremost in all horse-guided coaching work.

 Experiencing a horse “demo”

 Working with a horse guide can help you:

 - speed your progress toward your goals,